corrode/corrode.github.io/content/blog/simple/index.md

 Understanding macros, lifetimes, interior mutability, etc. is very helpful, but in everyday "normal" Rust code you almost never make use of these concepts, so don't worry about them too much and keep moving.

 Use all the features you need and none you don't.

+### Don't Confuse Simple with Sloppy

+Crucially, writing simple software does not mean implementing "good-enough-for-now" software.
+That approach surely will lead to technical debt and maintenance nightmares further down the line as workarounds get stacked on top of each other.
+No, simple software can still be well-designed software, but it keeps the current requirements in mind.
+The goal is not to take shortcuts.
+Quite the contrary: the goal is to avoid unnecessary complexity, which often is the root cause for having to take shortcuts later on when bad systems design prevents a cleaner solution.
+In [code reviews](https://endler.dev/2025/how-to-review-code/), I pay extra attention to ensuring we don't cut corners to avoid doing the necessary design work.

 ## How to Recognize The Right Level of Abstraction